bnnyng/garden/content/literature-notes/aristotle-categories.md

 ---
 # Key terms

+- **Category** = a (mode of) predication; how one term can be applied to another.
+To Aristotle, categories are the names that give the structure of facts.
+- **Aristotle's fundamental (ontological) principle** = "the basic explanatory entities (i.e., explanatory *bedrock*) are the fundamental subjects of predication” (i.e., things that cannot be predicated any further).
+The key principle is that the thing *being predicated* is lower than the thing *predicated of*.
 - Relations between names and “things”
 	- **Homonymy** = same name, different account for that name (e.g., living horse and horse statue are both horse, yet *being* an horse is different for both)
 	- **Synonymy** = same name, same account (e.g., man and living horse are both animal; being an animal is the same for both)
 	- **Paronymy** = the name is derived from something else; its dependence on some subject is indicated by linguistic inflection (e.g., a brave person has brav*ery*)
 - **Primary substance** = substance that is “numerically one and the same thing”

+---
+# Notes

+## Context
+- Aristotle studied with Plato, did some investigation into biology, then returned to Athens; *Categories* comes early in his career.
+- Aristotle was motivated to write this text in response to [[plato-phaedo|Phaedo]]; Socrates’ “second sailing” never fully explains its logic of change.